JHU-EN-601-644-S25/therma_track/README.md

 6. **IMPORTANT** Before starting, use "ipconfig" command to check the laptop networks's currently assigned ip address and change the API_BASE_URL in config_constants.ts.
 Otherwise the Expo Go app would not be able to fetch the data!!
 7. npx expo start

-android app (Pure React Native, uses Android Studio Emulator)
+android app (Pure React Native, uses Android Studio Emulator):

 1. npx @react-native-community/cli@latest init <app_name>
 2. cd <app_name>